awslabs/aws-service-catalog-products/governance-at-scale-account-factory/account-creation-notifier-cfh-handler/v1/README.md

 # account-creation-notifier-cfh-handler
 # Description
-Lambda to back a custom resource that dispatches notifications to an included SNS Topic
+This product creates an AWS Lambda as a subscription to an SNS topic.
+The Lambda function is used to relay messages from SNS to a custom HTTP POST endpoint